 - For heavy phone users, consider getting a phone headset.

 - Match the lighting with the task.
-Detailed and focused tasks require desk and table lamps, while general room lighting requires overhead lights or floor lamps.
+Detailed and focused tasks require a desk and table lamps, while general room lighting requires overhead lights or floor lamps.

 - Take time to rest and give your muscles and body a break from time to time.
 Use the break time to exercise and massage the hands